PokemonAutomation/ComputerControl/Wiki/Programs/README.md

 This is a list of all the computer-control programs.
 To run these programs, you need the [computer-control setup](/Wiki/SetupGuide/README.md).

-**Notes:**
-- Programs that require video feedback cannot run on the Switch Lite because it does not have HDMI output.
-- Not every program can run on every controller.
-Please check the table for compatibility.
-- Controllers marked as "Degraded" mean that the program will run, but performance and reliability may be severely degraded.

 **Jump To:**
 - [Nintendo Switch](#nintendo-switch)
 - [Pokémon Let's Go Pikachu/Eevee](#pok%C3%A9mon-lets-go-pikachueevee-lgpe)